OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-02.md

 > ‘Do not prophesy,’ they say.
 > Yet if they refrain from prophesying about these matters,
-> Insults will not be turned back.”
+> Your disgrace will not be turned back.”

 ## Micah 2:7